nonas-hunter/solar-watch/justification.md

 ### Light Sensors

+Written in notebook.

 ### Buck/Boost Converter

 ### Energy Harvesting

 ### Shake Switch

-**Current Consumption:** 0.5mA
+**Current Consumption:** 5 mA

-The shake switch is connected to a 6.04 kOhm current limiting resistor and a 2.21 mOhm pull-down resistor.
-When the switch is closed the circuit pulls 0.5mA.
+The shake switch is connected to a 604 Ohm current limiting resistor and a 10 kOhm pull-down resistor.
+When the switch is closed the circuit pulls 5mA.
 This felt like an acceptable current consumption for this circuit since it will be active for very short periods of time.
+The pull down resistor was choosen based on information from this article: (https://www.playembedded.org/blog/buttons-stm32/)

 ```
 [Total Current Draw]
 1/Req = 1/R1 + 1/R2
-Req = 6.02kOhm
+Req = 569.59Ohm
-I = 3V / 6.02kOhm = 497uA

-[Current through Pin]
-3V / 6.04kOhm = 497uA
+3V / Req = 5.27mA
 ```

 **Further Investigation:** It would be interesting to investigate the minimum required current to get a valid logic high.